hasura/graphql-engine/docs/graphql/manual/schema/custom-functions.rst

         }
       }

-    To track the function and expose it over the GraphQL API, make the following API call to the :ref:`track_function API <track_function>`:
+    To track the function and expose it over the GraphQL API, make the following API call to the :ref:`track_function metadata API <track_function>`:

     .. code-block:: http